Skip to main content

 • Identify which AI tools employees are using (Cursor, Claude, VS Code, etc.)

-When shadow MCPs are discovered, evaluate:
+When shadow MCP servers are discovered, evaluate:

 • Source: Is the MCP from a known vendor or unknown source?